elgopher/piweb/README.md

 **Experimental Pi backend for web browsers.**

+A replacement for [piebiten](https://github.com/elgopher/pi/tree/master/piebiten) and [Ebitengine](https://ebitengine.org/).

 ---

 ## 🎯 Project Goals

-The aim of this project is to create a new backend for [Pi](https://github.com/elgopher/pi) games that runs efficiently in modern web browsers and offers significant improvements over the standard [piebiten](https://github.com/elgopher/pi/piebiten) backend:
+The aim of this project is to create a new backend for [Pi](https://github.com/elgopher/pi) games that runs efficiently in modern web browsers and offers significant improvements over the standard [piebiten](https://github.com/elgopher/pi/tree/master/piebiten) backend:

 ### 🔊 Better Audio